rivue/Gamified-Study-Tool/README.md

             3) generate questions per every subchapter / lecture given syllabus (stored in database) (currently working on 🏗️)
-                3.1) integrate rag stuff with backend ✅ 3.3) clean out db (pinecone as well) and modify rooms based on user input of rooms
+                3.1) integrate rag stuff with backend ✅ 3.3) clean out db (pinecone as well) and modify rooms based on user input of rooms 3.4) add rag retrieval to rooms
-                -   FIX WEIRD THING THAT LETS USERS GENERATE ROOMS WHICH ARE NOT A PART OF A GIVEN LIBRARY W/ LIBRARY ID (in generate_room in library_routes.py) as opposed to 24 randomly generated rooms 3.4) add rag retrieval to rooms

                 - what to do if document generation fails?